“The more eating is expected, allowed, consistent, and rule free, the more your body and mind will be allowed to calm down about it.”

 I know it can be terrifying to start eating the foods that you’ve forbidden for so, so long.
 As you read this, you’re probably thinking,

 “If I start eating those things, I’ll never stop.”

-I understand COMPLETELY because I was there for a long time.
 And yeah, for a little while I did want to eat bread for every meal because I spent ten years avoiding it like the plague.
 HOWEVER, something amazing started to happen.
 The more I ate it, the easier it became, and the less I even wanted it!
 I mean, sure, bread is great, but after so many pieces it actually starts to lose it’s appeal.

 Think about it this way- if you eat pizza every day, for each meal, for the next week what do you think will happen?
 Pizza will likely lose some of its allure, right?
 Think you may not even want to eat it come day eight?

 I can almost guarantee you’ll stop fantasizing about it all day, or feel the need to devour it once you get around it.
 And take it from someone who binged for years- that feels friggen amazing and oh so liberating.

 As we allow our forbidden foods back into our lives, we start to neutralize them.
 That means that all that crazy emotional power they have over us starts to fade, and we begin to feel more confident and in control while we’re eating them.